Letters to the Children - June's Alzheimer's - 2nd Year - June - August 1998

 On Thursday, 6 August 1998, we had conferences with Dr. Stein.
 As a result, Mom is now on Aricept.
 The reported side affects were restricted to about 3-5% of the population taking the drug.
 The side affects that were noted, for the most part, went away with continued treatment.
 I hope that Mom will be able to tolerate the new drug and that it will help her.
 Dr. Stein gave us free samples for about 1-1/2 mos.
 If everything goes well, Mom will continue with Aricept until something better comes along.
 We are to schedule a follow-up office visit with him in approx. 1 month.

 .."British Government Study on Aricept.
 (Published in the New York Times June 25th, 2004.).
 "The study paid for by Britain's National Health Service was the only large one to be done independent of the drug industry."
 "The most widely prescribed drug for Alzheimer's disease, Aricept, does not delay the onset of disability or the need for a nursing home, British researchers are reporting today.....
-The researchers say that the drug has "disappointingly little overall benefit" and is "not cost effective, and that better treatments are needed."
+The researchers say that the drug has "disappointingly little overall benefit" and is "not cost effective, and that better treatments are needed...another later and one of the latest long term studeis concluded that the average cognitive improvement was no more then 4 percent...while this may be statistically significant it is not clinically significant."

 I think that I indicated previously, Mom is already taking vitamin E and Estrogen Therapy.
 These are both reported to be helpful in Alzheimer’s treatment.